-Recently, it has been claimed that there is nothing inherent in marriage that renders the married couple the legal parents of the child, but it is the relationship between every two individuals that have agreed to mutually raise a child, even if they are not officially married.
-Indeed, the relational approach emphasizes the ongoing caring, interdependency and committed relations of the pertinent individuals who intend to mutually raise the child rather than the official status of their relationship.
+Recently, it has been claimed that there is nothing inherent in marriage that renders the married couple the legal parents of the child, but rather, legal parentage is found in the relationship between every two individuals that have agreed to mutually raise a child, even if they are not officially married.
+Indeed, the relational approach emphasizes the ongoing caring, interdependency, and committed relations of the individuals who intend to mutually raise the child rather than the official status of their relationship.
 Hence, only an intending parent who is committed to such a long-term relationship should be determined as the legal parent of the resulting child.
-The obvious flip side is that any progenitor who is not interested in obligating himself with this lifetime commitment should not be determined as the legal parent, not only due to his individualistic right not to procreate, but because under the relational approach such a non-caring relationship towards the second individual, and consequently towards the resulting child, should not be morally recognized by legally imposing on him the status of legal parent.
+The obvious flip side is that any progenitor who is not interested in obligating him or herself with this lifetime commitment should not be determined as the legal parent, not only due to the individual’s right not to procreate, but because under the relational approach, such a non-caring relationship toward the second individual, and consequently toward the resulting child, should not be morally recognized by legally imposing on that individual the status and obligations of a legal parent.

-The mutual relational responsibilities and commitments of the two individuals raising the child to maturity, whether they are married to each other or not, constitute a 24/7 around the clock relationship based on commitment, dependency, and care.
-These relational features were extensively explored in chapter III in the pregnancy/abortion context regarding only the pregnant woman, but they are even more salient regarding the resulting child and the two individuals raising him.
-Indeed, the relational notions of commitment, responsibility and obligation have become central in the past decades also in the context of the parent-child relationship.
+The mutual relational responsibilities and commitments of the two individuals raising the child to maturity, whether they are married to each other or not, constitute an around-the-clock relationship based on commitment, dependency, and care.
+These relational features were extensively explored in Section 3 in the pregnancy/abortion context regarding only the pregnant woman, but they are even more salient regarding the resulting child and the two individuals raising the child.
+Indeed, the relational notions of commitment, responsibility, and obligation have become central in the past decades also in the context of the parent-child relationship.
 As has been argued,

 Parenthood is a good example for a human relationship that cannot be adequately grasped by resorting to rights or even duties.
 It is a life-long responsibility on the basis of unconditional love for the child […] Loving care cannot be put into the language of rights or duties.
 If we attempt to put the moral meaning of loving care into the language of rights and duties, we would miss the essential point.

 That is the case concerning not only the fetus in its mother’s uterus, but also the frozen embryo.
-Since raising the resulting child will be a lifetime relational commitment, obligation and responsibility for its progenitors, we should adhere to any mutual agreement between them.
-If both are interested in bringing it into the world by themselves (or donating it to another infertile couple), the relationship of the intended parents towards each other (themselves or the “adopting” parents) and mutually towards the resulting child will be nurturing and/or marked by care.
-Consequently, the moral and legal status of the given frozen embryo should more closely resemble that of a person, as Nel Noddings has claimed about its relational ontology, where the ethical self is a byproduct of the relationship of caring with others, as has been concluded also in the bioethical-sociological literature, discussed above in chapter V. Similarly, Claudia Wiesemann argues that
+Since raising the resulting child will be a lifetime relational commitment, obligation, and responsibility for its progenitors, we should respect any mutual agreement between them.
+If both are interested in bringing it into the world by themselves (or donating it to another infertile couple), the relationship of the intended parents toward each other (themselves or the “adopting” parents) and mutually toward the resulting child will be nurturing and/or marked by care.
+Consequently, the moral and legal status of the given frozen embryo should more closely resemble that of a person, as Nel Noddings has claimed about its relational ontology, where the ethical self is a consequence of the relationship of caring with others, as has been concluded also in the bioethical-sociological literature, discussed above in Section 5.
+Similarly, Claudia Wiesemann argues that:

 A relational ethics approach focusing on the meaning of parenthood can replace the ethics of rights and duties where appropriate […] but this is also the case before birth, when rights cannot be meaningfully applied to the embryo/foetus because it is not a fully individualized human being.
 The close bodily relationship of the woman to the foetus during pregnancy requires employing an ethics of care and responsibility.